amw-zero/concerning_quality/_posts/2022-07-12-verification-gap.md

 [^fn1]: Like [F*](https://www.fstar-lang.org/), [Dafny](https://dafny.org/dafny/), [Why3](https://why3.lri.fr/doc/index.html), and [Chalice](https://www.microsoft.com/en-us/research/project/chalice/).
 Each takes a different and interesting approach to bridging the verification gap.

 [^fn2]: The only marginally used language that I know about with a full formal semantics is [Standard ML](https://smlfamily.github.io/sml90-defn.pdf).
 Worth mentioning, [WebAssembly](https://webassembly.github.io/spec/core/) does too!
 If others are out there, I'd love to know about them.

+[^fn3]: In fact, [Concrete Semantics](http://concrete-semantics.org/), the amazing book about compiler correctness, describes its underlying logic (higher-order logic, or HOL) as being "functional programming + logic."